swayos/swayos.github.io/README.md

 ## Installation ##

 SwayOS install scripts are available for Void Linux and Debian Linux ( >=12 ).
-On other OS'es and distributions you have to install the needed programs yourself and copy everythin to your home folder from home/.config, check out the void/debian installer script.
+On other OS'es and distributions you have to install the needed programs yourself and copy everything to your home folder from home/.config, check out the void/debian installer script.

 Installation on Void or Debian :